 - 1. Run pre-sync triggers.
 This can be any number of shell scripts. - 2.
-Delete all files and directories that are not allowed in /Srv/www/cobbler/. - 3.
+Delete all files and directories that are not allowed in /srv/www/cobbler/. - 3.
 Create all needed directories. - 4.
 Delete all elements inside the directories. - 5.
 Create the TFTPD directory. - 6.
 Write the DHCP files if management is enabled (unsupported).
 For more information, see Configure Cobbler. - 7.
 Do the same with DNS (unsupported). - 8.
 Clean up the cache. - 9.
-Run rsync if rsync management is enabled. - 10.
-Run post-sync triggers.
-This can be any number of shell scripts (unsupported).
+Run rsync if rsync management is enabled.